Targeted Immunisation Thresholds for the Contact Process on Power-Law Trees: Overview

-to see that the BRW and CP hitting probabilities are approximately the same for small $\delta$.
+to see that the BRW (branching random walk) and CP (contact process) hitting probabilities are approximately the same for small $\delta$.

-These techniques are simple and useful when the degrees are bounded by $1/4\lambda^2$ but break down if there is a single vertex of degree $k>1/\lambda^2$, as the branching random walk will then be supercritical and thus possibly survive forever, which is not in line with the fact that $T(\lambda, k)=e^{\Theta(\lambda^2 k)}$ is then possibly large, but still finite.
+These techniques are simple and useful when the degrees are bounded by $\nicefrac{1}{4\lambda^2}$ but cannot treat accurately vertices of larger degrees, as the branching random walk is supercritical if there is a single vertex of degree $k>\nicefrac{1}{\lambda^2}$, while we can still expect that the contact process will not survive around this vertex for time larger than $T(\lambda,k)=e^{\Theta(\lambda^2 k)}$.

+To treat the vertices with higher degrees, we start with simple trees before going to more complicated ones: \begin{itemize} \item On a star graph with $k$ leaves, the expected extinction time of the contact process is bounded by $e^{\Theta(\lambda^2 k)}$. \item On a tree with one big vertex of degree $k$ and other vertices of degrees bounded by $1/8\lambda^2$, we can still provide an upper bound $e^{\Theta(\lambda^2 k)}$ for the total time that the center is infected, and deduce an upper bound for the hitting probabilities of the vertices in the tree.
+See Lemma 5.1 and Corollary 5.2. \item More complicated trees require more work, and in particular the introducing of another process upper bounding the contact process: the ``contact process--branching random walk'' that we now present. \end{itemize}